 My favorite pastime is to cook and bake in my kitchen with a glass of red wine on the counter and sweet jazz playing in the background.
-I’m also an adrenaline junkie and have rock climbed, rappelled, bungee jumped, parasailed, flown in an acrobatic airplane upside down, rode on the back of a motorbike across Quebec, and parachuted solo from 3,000 feet.
+I’m also an adrenaline junkie and have rock climbed, rappelled, bungee jumped, parasailed, flown in an acrobatic airplane upside down, rode on the back of a race motorcycle across Quebec, and parachuted solo from 3,000 feet.
 But I still don’t know how to ride a bicycle.
 Yet.

 My love for books began when I was very young.
 I used to read Jack and Jill stories using a torchlight under my blanket till late at night, when I was supposed to be asleep.
 I graduated to Enid Blyton and Nancy Drew, then on to Jules Verne, Isaac Asimov, Daniel Defoe and others.
 As a child who moved to a new city, a new country or a new continent every few years, I found it hard to make friends, so books became my companions, and authors, my allies.
 I gobbled up every book I got my hands on and savored every word I read.

 I started to write full length novels in 2010, mostly memoirs of a lifetime of traveling.
 It was only recently I decided to write a story about a young woman who goes through experiences I witnessed, experienced or learned about, having lived in many places where women’s rights are not respected.
 I wanted to write a story about a girl who goes through adversity and hardship, but who rises up and fights back, and comes out stronger and wiser, despite what she endures.

 I write these stories because I’m compelled to write them.
 I can do nothing less.

 I envision a world where every girl in the world gets to go to school in a safe and nurturing environment, a world where every young woman gets the choice to decide what she wants to do with the rest of her life.